joel-st/trello-dashboard/README.md

 # Trello Dashboard
 This tool uses the Trello API to pull statistical data about an organization's use of Trello.
 The statistical data is displayed in a dashboard.

-The following statistics are provided by this Trello Dashboard (everything below is boards, members and actions belonging to a given organization):
+The following statistics are provided by this Trello Dashboard.
+Eeverything below is boards, members and actions belonging to the organization. xx is used in this desription instead of the numbers and percentages given by the tool.

 ```